alexpopescu021/P4-T5-FilipPopescuRadoi/README.md

 # IS/BD Project

-This is the repository for the banking app developed in *language*.
+This is the repository for the banking app developed in C#.

+By Filip Alina, Popescu Alexandru, Radoi Teodora